igniti0n/Themer/README.md

 #### NavigationBarAssets

 NavigationBarAssets are initialized differently than other assets.
 All three appearance's need to be accounted for: standard, compact and scroll edge.
-You  are given a closure for each one, with a paramater being an instance of the 'UINavigationBarAppearance' that you can change properties on for each appearance, everything else is the same
+You  are given a closure for each one, with a paramater being an instance of the 'UINavigationBarAppearance' that you can change properties on for each appearance, everything else is the same.

 ```swift
             navigationBarAssets: NavigationBarAssets(standardApprance: { appearance in